hxtree/galaxyops/libraries/promare-gradients/README.md

 ![SASS](https://img.shields.io/badge/-Sass-CC6699?style=flat-square&logo=sass&logoColor=white)

-Promare Gradients standardizes the use of **neon colors** for web backgrounds.
+Promare Gradients makes it easy to set **neon colors** backgrounds.
 It's a tiny stylesheet library that comes with over **25,000** different neon background solid and gadient combinations.

 Neon colors have a high chroma.
 When they are contrasted they psychologically grab the users' attention[^1].
 It's no wonder why neon signs are commonly used